 A Musing That Bears Consideration…

-What would it mean if existence were infinite?
+What would it mean if reality were infinite?
 Truly infinite?
 If every permutation of matter, energy, physics, and causality existed somewhere out there in the vast unknown?

 A few universes over, Hamlet would be authored by an immortal monkey banging randomly at a typewriter.
-Fictional heroes would live actual lives in adjacent realities.
+Fictional heroes would live actual lives in adjacent dimensions.
 From what I understand, physicists and philosophers (and please research this for yourself; I’m not a scholar) allow for scenarios where cause and effect do not dictate the expression of phenomena.
 Time (which is needed for causality to exist, as condition A requires time to produce interaction B, and is once again needed to express result C from interaction B) is a construct borne from the expansion of the universe, and is affected by factors like gravity and speed.
 If you consider this a pie-in-the-sky idea with no bearing on your daily life, look no further than your GPS app.
 A GPS satellite must account for gravity-borne time slippage, or it will end up sending us erroneous data.